Low-Impact Workout for People with Bad Knees

-However, bad knees don’t need to stop you from getting active.
-There is a lot of low-impact workout recommendations for people with bad knees, even beginners.
+Bad knees don’t need to stop you from getting active.
+There are a lot of low-impact workout recommendations for people with bad knees.

-Here, I will share 5 low-impact exercises for bad knees that you can do anytime, anywhere.
+Since a strong core provides the foundation for your fitness journey, we’ve put together 5 low-impact core exercises for bad knees that you can do anytime, anywhere.
 These exercises require only your own body weight!
 Outside, at home, in your hotel room…these exercises are perfect for all occasions!

 - Perform all of these exercises for 1 minute each.